 The plan to relocate aging loved ones who may no longer be safe on their own starts with a difficult conversation.
 The conversation itself is not only tough, but so is knowing when to have it.

+Knowing how to get elderly parents to move can be difficult.
 Before you sit down to speak with your parents, make sure you do your homework.

 This is a challenging conversation.
 It’s important to respect and honor your parents and invite their collaboration.
 Having these conversations over a period of time will give them a sense of control an peace of mind about their future.